sn4k3/UVtools/Documentation/osla.md

-# Open source and universal binnary file format for mSLA/DLP (.osla)
+# Open source and universal binary file format for mSLA/DLP (.osla)

 This file format aims for simplicity, versatility, cleanest as possible and universal format for low-end printers that can't handle a ZIP + PNG slices approach due the incapacity of CPU to process such data schemes.